-The two of most common and commercially used types of coffee would be remembered by every barista when waking up in the middle of the night, and maybe they will tell you something even if you are not oriented in the coffee world.
-It's Arabica and Coffea Canephora (known as Robusta).
-However, there are thousands of other varieties that either occur naturally or develop and adapt to achieve specific coffee properties (eg resistance to various diseases, different flavor profiles, etc.) In this brief overview, we will briefly explain a few of procedures we use to cultivate our coffee and how the flavor of a coffee variety can be influenced, and thus what the tasting experience will be.
+The two most common and commercially used types of coffee would be remembered by every barista even when they wake up in the middle of the night, and they might tell you something, even if you don't know your way around the world of coffee.
+It is Arabica and Coffea Canephora (known as Robusta).
+However, there are thousands of other different varieties that either occur naturally or are developed and adapted to achieve specific coffee characteristics (such as resistance to various diseases, a different flavor profile, etc.).
+In our short overview, we will therefore briefly explain some of the procedures we use for the cultivation of our coffee and how the taste of the coffee variety can be influenced and thus also the tasting experience.

 Overview of varieties

 SL 28 is a coffee variety from Kenya that was created in the 1930s by Scott Laboratories ("SL" derivative).
 The botanists of this institute conducted a series of experiments with different mutations of the French blend, Mocha and Yemen Typica.
 Their goal was to find a high-quality, profitable, disease-resistant variety.
 One result is SL 28, albeit only to a small extent.
 This variety has copper colored foliage and produces beans the size of beans.
 The taste profile is blackcurrant, typical in the best Kenyan coffees (this variety is specific in that it absorbs phosphorus from the soil, converts it into phosphoric acid in the coffee seed and thus creates a unique taste).
 This means that in the final glass you will feel an intense fruity, sweet and balanced taste.